 - Now, the boxes will be aligned horizontally but not equally spaced.

-Read More: How to Edit Text Box in Excel (2 Simple Ways)
+Read More: How to Create Floating Text Box in Excel

-- If you want to tighten the text, select the texts of the box and reduce the font size with the menu.
+- If you want to tighten the text, select the text of the box and reduce the font size with the menu.

 - Distribute Horizontally option in the Alignment menu doesn’t mean it will align the boxes horizontally, rather it will distribute spaces horizontally (and vice versa for Distribute Vertically).

-- For matching one Text Box with another, just use the Format Painter tool.
+- To match one Text Box with another, just use the Format Painter tool.